 You can’t just jump into relaxing, or at least I can’t.
 It takes me some time to wind down after a stressful week.
 Slip into your favorite plush robe, turn on some relaxing music, and sip on a herbal tea or Champagne.
 Let your body and mind wind down so you can enjoy the experience.

 Facial steam helps to get you into a relaxed state further, and it helps open your pores and prepares you for the treatments that follow.
 I simply heat a pot of water on the stove, and then pour the hot – not boiling water – into my sink and drape a towel over my head.
 Feel free to add a few drops of your favorite essential oils, fresh herbs or tea to the water.
+You can also use a facial steamer if you do not want to stand over a sink.
 Breathe in deep and steam for about 10 minutes before moving to the next step.

 Body and face scrub.

-For this step, move to the shower and use any body scrub recipe that you love.
+For this step, move to the shower and use anybody scrub recipe that you love.
 I love to use the sugar scrub recipe below because the olive oil really hydrates rough winter skin.
-You can also use exfoliating gloves, if you’d prefer.
-Exfoliating after steam is a great way to help diminish those pesky blackheads and prepare your skin for the facemask.
+You can also use exfoliating gloves if you’d prefer.
+Exfoliating after the steam is a great way to help diminish those pesky blackheads and prepare your skin for the facemask.

 I prefer to do DIY hair masks with ingredients I have at home (I like the avocado and egg masks), but I also love this hair mask for the days I’m feeling lazy.
 After applying your hair mask, just wrap it in a towel and let it sit during the next step.